firaja/uni/aml.md

 - **The behavior of intermediate layers in a FFN are simply specified by the training data**

-False

 - **Multilayer networks need to specify the kernel function**

-False

 - **Kernel functions first maps features in a different space and then evaluate the inner product**

-False

 - **In general, kernel machine suffer of high computational cost of training when the dataset is large**

-True, because their complexity is linear with the number of training examples

 - **Which of these sentences is true?**